nmrenyi/nmrenyi/README.md

 ### Hi there 👋
 Welcome to my GitHub!

+Now I'm a PhD candidate in THUIR, Tsinghua University.
+My research interest includes recommendation system, privacy protection, pre-train models and **ALL that can BENEFIT HUMAN RACE!**

+I love eating hotpot with mutton (in Chinese called 涮羊肉, one of the amazing food from my hometown, Hohhot, Inner Mongolia).
+In my spare time, I love reading, exploring new techs, photography, cooking, riding, running..
+In one word, I LOVE MY LIFE and I'm willing to live it to the fullest!

 Feel free to contact me by renyi1006 AT gmail.com
 <!-- Some of my Github statistics are listed below. -->
 <!--